Holly's Heroes: episode guide

 Episode 17

-NZ: July 30, 2005
+New Zealand: July 30, 2005

-Aus: September 23, 2005
+Australia: September 23, 2005

 Trish is determined to secure a basketball scholarship, but as she's not playing for the best team in Woolich, her chances are fading fast.
-Meanwhile Joel, shaken to learn that Alan knew of his involvement in the hall fire, decides to quit basketball.
+Meanwhile Joel, shaken to learn that his father knew of his involvement in the hall fire, decides to quit basketball.
 Stunned, Alan gives his support to Trish, who wants to join the Outlaws.

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh, Carolyn Bock as Mayor Jenkins, Bruno Molino as Mr Quincy